-Voted at the Alumni Meeting in Brussels on 20 March, and approved by the Governing Board on 29 June 2017.
+As amended by proposal of the Alumni Meeting on 14 November 2020, and approved by the Governing Board on 16 March 2021.

 Terms with a capital letter in these By-Laws have the meaning specified in the Statutes if present there, otherwise as defined in these By-Laws.

 ARTICLE I — NAME AND PURPOSE

 Section 1 — These are the By-Laws of the EIT Digital Alumni Foundation.
 In the event of a conflict or the incompatibility of any of the provisions of these By-Laws with the provisions of the Statutes, the Statutes shall always take precedence.

 ARTICLE II — ALUMNI, ASSOCIATE MEMBER AND HONORARY MEMBER CRITERIA

 Section 1a — Shall be admitted as Associate member:

 each individual who has successfully completed an EIT-labelled certificate program of the EIT Digital Academy, which does not automatically grant them Alumni status as defined in Article 11 of the Foundation Statutes, such as the EIT Digital Professional School or the EIT Digital Summer Schools.

 provided that there are no elements from which appears that the interests and/or good reputation, name and fame of the Foundation, EIT Digital or the Alumni community are harmed or could be harmed.